 How do I login for the first time?

-If you have an existing Online Services account, logging into ESVConnect for the first time will be a step-through process from Online Services after ESVConnect has gone live.
-Your email address and contact details must be up to date in Online Services before June 19.
+If you have an existing Online Services account, logging into ESVConnect for the first time is a step-through process from Online Services.

-Don’t worry if you don’t have an existing Online Services account, logging into ESVConnect for the first time is also a straight forward account set up process.
+If you don’t have an existing Online Services account, logging into ESVConnect for the first time is also a straight forward account set up process.
 Read the full login process here.

 In ESVConnect users can: